 Part of the Creed which we profess every Sunday and other days of solemnities: “He ascended into heaven” is what we celebrate on Ascension Thursday, forty days after the resurrection of Christ.
 But then, why forty days and why does the Catholic Church give more attention to a single act done by Jesus (ascension), since he has conquered death and redeemed us by his death and resurrection?

 Drawing our inspiration from the existing backdrop, it becomes pertinent to say that Christ’s Ascension was the culmination of God’s divine plan for Christ Jesus – his return to his Father with his “Mission Accomplished.”
-Ascension is the grand finale of all his words and of the works He has done for us and for our salvation.
+Ascension is the grand finale of all his words and of the works he has done for us and for our salvation.
 It is a culmination, but not the conclusion.
 It is a new beginning.
-It is an act that brings hope to humanity and great yearning for our heavenly homeland.
-This is what Jürgen Moltmann expresses.
-Moltmann understands the Christian faith as essentially hope for the future of human beings promised by resurrected Christ.
-Thus, for him, it is an attitude of expectancy that underlies all of faith.
+It is an act that brings hope to humanity and a great yearning for our heavenly homeland.
+Since the Christian faith is essentially the hope for the future of humans promised by the resurrected Christ; therefore, the ascension is an attitude of expectancy that underlies our faith.

 It is interesting to also note that the ascension brings about a paradoxical insight: Christ ascending to the Father, and remaining with us at the same time, till the end of times.
 What we celebrate today is Jesus’ exaltation and the end of his earthly existence, as a prelude to the gift of the Spirit.
 The ascended Jesus is still with us because of his promise, “I am with you always; yes, to the end of time.”
+(Matthew 28:20)

 The Ascension is most closely related, in meaning, to the mystery of the Incarnation as clearly explained in Catechism #661.
-Thus, at the incarnation, the human and the divine become united in the one Person of Christ; and it was this very Person – the resurrected body of Christ that ascended into heaven and became for all eternity a part of who God is.
-It was not the spirit of Jesus or the divine nature of Jesus that ascended to the Father.
-It was the resurrected body of Jesus: a body that the disciples had touched, a body that had eaten and drunk with them both before and after His Resurrection, a real, physical, but gloriously restored body, bearing the marks of nails and a spear.
-This is what ascended.
+Thus, at the incarnation, the human and the divine natures become united in the one Person of Christ; and it was this very Person – the resurrected body of Christ that ascended into heaven and became for all eternity a part of who God is.
+It was not the divine nature of Christ that ascended to the Father.
+It was the Person of Christ, true God, and true man; a body that the disciples had touched, a body that had eaten and drank with them both before and after His Resurrection, a real, physical, but gloriously restored body, bearing the marks of nails and a spear.
+This was what ascended.
 This is what, now and forever, is a living, participating part of God.

 What message does the ascension bring to our doorstep?
 “Preach the good news and be my witnesses”.
-We need to be proclaimers and evangelists In today’s gospel, Jesus gives his mission to all the believers: “Go out to the whole world and proclaim the gospel to every creature.”
+We need to be proclaimers and evangelists.
+In today’s gospel, Jesus gives his mission to all the believers: “Go out to the whole world and proclaim the gospel to every creature.”
 This mission is not given to a select few but to all believers.
 To be a Christian is to be a proclaimer and an evangelist.
 There is a difference between preaching and proclaiming.
 “We preach with words but we proclaim with our lives.”
 As we celebrate the Lord’s return to His Father in heaven – His Ascension — we are being commissioned to go forth and proclaim the Gospel of life and love, of hope and peace, by the witness of our lives.
-On this day of hope, encouragement and commissioning, let us renew our commitment of being true disciples everywhere we go; while at the same time bearing in mind that our Lord has gone to prepare a place for us, so that where he is (the head of the Church), we too (the body) may be (cf. John 14:3).
+On this day of hope, encouragement, and commissioning, let us renew our commitment of being true disciples everywhere we go; while at the same time bearing in mind that our Lord has gone to prepare a place for us, so that where he is (the head of the Church), we too (the body) may be (cf. John 14:3).

 © Fr.
 Chinaka Justin Mbaeri, OSJ

-Paroquia Nossa Senhora de Fatima, Vila Sabrina, São Paulo, Brazil
+Paroquia Nossa Senhora de Loreto, Vila Medeiros, São Paulo, Brazil

 email@example.com / firstname.lastname@example.org